philippmeisberger/pam-rfid/README.md

 PAM RFID
 ========

 PAM RFID is a Linux Pluggable Authentication Module (PAM) for RFID authentication.
-It uses the RDM6300 RFID reader in conjunction with the PyRfid library <https://github.com/philippmeisberger/pyrfid>.
+It uses an EM4100 compatible RFID reader (e.g. RDM6300) in conjunction with the PyRfid library <https://github.com/philippmeisberger/pyrfid>.

+Per default the password authentication is set as fallback in case no RFID sensor is connected.
+Two-factor authentication is also possible.
+The module has to be configured by the `pamrfid-conf` program.
+To simulate an authentication process the `pamrfid-check` program can be used.

 Installation
 ------------